Department store: First Australian department stores

 Australia is notable for having the longest continuously operating department store, David Jones.Walsh, G. P..
-"Jones, David (1793–1873)" The first David Jones department store was opened on 24 May 1838, by Welsh born immigrant David Jones in a “large and commodious premises” on the corner of George and Barrack Streets in Sydney, NSW, only 50 years after the foundation of the colony.
+"Jones, David (1793–1873)" The first David Jones department store was opened on 24 May 1838, by Welsh born immigrant David Jones in a "large and commodious premises" on the corner of George and Barrack Streets in Sydney, only 50 years after the foundation of the colony.
 Expanding to a number of stores in the various states of Australia, David Jones is the oldest continuously operating department franchise in the world.
-Other department stores in Australia include Grace Brothers founded in 1885, now merged with Myer which was founded in 1900.
+Other department stores in Australia include Grace Bros founded in 1885, now merged with Myer which was founded in 1900.

 First American department stores (1825–1858)

 Arnold Constable was the first American department store.
 It was founded in 1825 as a small dry goods store on Pine Street in New York City.
 In 1857 the store moved into a five-story white marble dry goods palace known as the Marble House.
 During the Civil War, Arnold Constable was one of the first stores to issue charge bills of credit to its customers each month instead of on a bi-annual basis.
 The store soon outgrew the Marble House and erected a cast-iron building on Broadway and Nineteenth Street in 1869; this "Palace of Trade" expanded over the years until it was necessary to move into a larger space in 1914.
 Financial problems led to bankruptcy in 1975.

 In New York City in 1846, Alexander Turney Stewart established the "Marble Palace" on Broadway, between Chambers and Reade streets.
 He offered European retail merchandise at fixed prices on a variety of dry goods, and advertised a policy of providing "free entrance" to all potential customers.
 Though it was clad in white marble to look like a Renaissance palazzo, the building's cast iron construction permitted large plate glass windows that permitted major seasonal displays, especially in the Christmas shopping season.
 In 1862, Stewart built a new store on a full city block uptown between 9th and 10th streets, with eight floors.
 His innovations included buying from manufacturers for cash and in large quantities, keeping his markup small and prices low, truthful presentation of merchandise, the one-price policy (so there was no haggling), simple merchandise returns and cash refund policy, selling for cash and not credit, buyers who searched worldwide for quality merchandise, departmentalization, vertical and horizontal integration, volume sales, and free services for customers such as waiting rooms and free delivery of purchases.
 In 1858, Rowland Hussey Macy founded Macy's as a dry goods store.